sarthakchandra94/lab-website/index.md

 # Sarthak Chandra's Website

-My goal is to examine the principles that underlie the development and function of circuits in the brain, through tools from physics
+My goal is to examine the principles that underlie the development and function of circuits in the brain, through tools from physics.

 {% include section.html %}